Atlantic Immigration Program (AIP) 2026: How to Apply

 Q: Is AIP faster than Express Entry?

 A: It depends.
 Express Entry PR processing (after receiving an ITA) takes 5-7 months.
-AIP PR processing takes 6-12 months after submitting to IRCC.
+AIP PR processing is about 26 months after submitting to IRCC (as of June 2026).
 However, Express Entry requires months or years of building CRS scores, while AIP only requires finding a designated employer.
-Total timeline from start to PR is often similar or faster with AIP [2][8].
+Total timeline from start to PR can still be competitive with AIP, especially if you already have a job offer [2][8].

 Q: Do I need to stay in the Atlantic province permanently?